 Most Pit Boss grills come standard with lower storage racks which is a plus in any grill.
 In comparison, Traeger focuses more on technology and features like meat probes with digital controllers and automation.

 All new Traeger models feature the D2 direct drive controller with variable speed fans and augers.
 This is a giant leap in pellet grill technology and allows for very precise temperature control.

 Traeger’s D2 technology with TruboTemp is a leading feature and gives the edge to Trager Pellet Grills in the features category.

 The average size of a wood pellet bag is 20 pounds.
 The leverage pellet grill will burn roughly one pound of pellets per hour, meaning a 20 pound capacity hopper should power your grill for about 20 hours.
 Pellet smokers burn pellets at slower rates because they cook at lower temperatures.

-Both Pit Boss and Traeger have grills with hopper sizes ranging in size and average about 20 pounds.
-So in this category, both companies offer you about the same convenience but keep in mind that pellets need to be stored in a proper pellet container and not in the hopper.
-Meaning a 50 pound hopper might not do you any good.
+Both Pit Boss and Traeger have grills with hopper sizes ranging in size and average of about 20 pounds.
+So in this category, both companies offer you about the same convenience, but keep in mind that pellets need to be stored in a proper pellet container and not in the hopper.
+Meaning, a 50 pound hopper might not do you any good.

 Temperature Range ( Pit Boss for Searing – Traeger Wins in Temperature Control )